-"Cirneco" comes from the Greek word "Kyrenaikos," meaning "of Cyrene," an ancient Greek city near modern-day Libya; "dell'Etna" comes from Mount Etna in Sicily.
+The word "Cirneco" comes from the Greek word "Kyrenaikos," meaning "of Cyrene," an ancient Greek city near modern-day Libya; "dell'Etna" comes from Mount Etna in Sicily.
 Accordingly, it's believed the Cirneco dell'Etna originated in Sicily and were propagated by dogs that traveled on Phoenician merchant ships.
 They were originally used to hunt smaller game, like rabbits and hares.

-The Cirneco dell'Etna is often described as resembling the Pharaoh Hounds depicted in Ancient Egyptian art.
-While Cirnechi aren't quite as old as Ancient Egyptian dogs, they are one of the older breeds—Sicilian coins dating back to 500 BC show depictions of dogs that resemble today's Cirneco dell'Etna.
+The Cirneco dell'Etna is often described as resembling the Pharaoh Hounds depicted in ancient Egyptian art.
+While Cirnechi aren't quite as old as ancient Egyptian dogs, they are one of the older breeds—Sicilian coins dating back to 500 BC show depictions of dogs that resemble today's Cirneco dell'Etna.

 Prior to 1932, Cirnechi were typically only found on the island of Sicily.
-Then, a veterinarian named Maurizio Migneco visited Sicily and wrote an article covering the declining Cirnechi populations.
+Then, a veterinarian named Maurizio Migneco visited Sicily and wrote an article covering the declining Cirnechi population.
 An Italian aristocrat named Baroness Agata Paternó Castello read Migneco's article and felt moved to revive the breed.
 She made it her life goal to increase Cirnechi populations, and worked to do so until she died.

-The Cirneco dell'Etna was recognized by the Italian national kennel club in 1939, but wouldn't be recognized by the American Kennel Club until 2015.
+The Cirneco dell'Etna was recognized by the Italian National Kennel Club in 1939, but wouldn't be recognized by the American Kennel Club until 2015.
 Today, the Cirneco dell'Etna is still somewhat rare in the United States, ranking 183rd out of 195 breeds.

 Cirneco dell'Etna Care

-Like all breeds, it's important to keep your Cirneco's teeth and gums healthy.
-Daily tooth brushing is ideal, but brushing your dog's teeth once per week can help protect him or her against oral disease.
+Like all dog breeds, it's important to keep your Cirneco's teeth and gums healthy.
+Daily tooth brushing is ideal, but brushing your dog's teeth even once per week can help protect him or her against oral disease.

 Common Health Problems

 The Cirneco dell'Etna is generally considered a hardy, healthy dog and there are no recommended health tests from the American Kennel Club.
-There's no guarantee that your dog will—or won't—develop certain health conditions, so it's important to talk to your veterinarian about the steps you can take to ensure your dog lives a long, happy, healthy life.
+There's no guarantee that your dog will or won't develop certain health conditions, so it's important to talk to your veterinarian about the steps you can take to ensure your dog lives a long, happy, healthy life.

 Diet and Nutrition

-Calm and good-natured with family members and kids
+Calm and good-natured

 Easy to groom and can be suitable for those with allergies